-BOT uses role-based rules to control users' views of the data produced by it: The data it presents to you and actions it allows you to take depend on your role within your organization: They are what deemed necessary for you to do your work effectively.
 For the most part, this note is for users in the care provider role.
 It is the role assumed by doctors, nurses, and their support staff: If you are a care provider in a patient ward, BOT lets you search and locate patients and medical devices within the ward.
 In contrast, a user who maintains the BOT has the system administrator role.
 Such a user can see the location and the battery consumption of every tag, but may not see the ID of object attached to the tag.

-The other roles supported by BOT include charge\nurse and BOT admin.
-Charge\nurse role is for the care provider who is in charge of the department during the current shift.
+The note will also mention charge_nurse and BOT admin roles.
+Charge_nurse role is for the care provider who is in charge of the department during the current shift.
 Your department may want to set up an account for the user in this role.
 By logging in BOT using this account, the charge nurse gains during the shift the privileges/permissions needed to meet the responsibilities of overseeing all operations of the department.
-The privileges/permissions available to the charge\nurse are restricted to the department, however.
+The privileges/permissions available to the charge_nurse are restricted to the department, however.
 For example, your charge nurse can create and delete BOT accounts of users in your department but not in other departments.
-In contract, the privileges of a user in the BOT admin role are not restricted to individual departments.
-For this reason, the head nurse of your ward/department may want to have both the BOT admin role and the care provider/charge nurse role.
+In contract, the privileges of a user in the BOT admin role are not restricted to have both the BOT admin role and the care provider/charge_nurse role.